Kitware/QuickView/README.md

 python3 launch.py --data data/aerosol_F2010.eam.h0.2014-12.nc
 ```

+Please ensure that the `python3` is the correct version.
 In the above execution the data file is provided as the sample data out of the repository.
 The repository also contains the connectivity file that it uses by default.
 If another connectivity and data files are to be used please specify the paths using the `--conn` and `--data` options.